Irritable Bowel Syndrome

 serious condition.
 You should usually be able to control your symptoms

-with a combination of a change in
+with a combination of a change in diet and

 However, if symptoms are troublesome enough to interfere with daily routines,